Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

+We return to our considerations of filtered deformations.
+Let $X$ be a noncommutative elliptic del Pezzo surface, with chosen anticanonical curve $Q$, adjoint functors $i_*:\coh(Q)\to \coh(X)$, $i^*:\coh(X)\to \coh(Q)$, and a choice of natural transformation $\alpha:\theta\to \text{id}$ giving the usual functorial distinguished triangle

-In principle, one could develop much of the theory below for general $(X,Q)$, but we will restrict our attention to the case that $Q$ is smooth (and is thus a smooth genus 1 curve).
+Note that the choice of alpha can be encapsulated in the observation that there is a canonical natural transformation $\theta\otimes H^1(\sO_Q)\to \text{id}$.
+(In principle, one could develop much of the theory below even when $Q$ is singular, but we assume $Q$ smooth for simplicity.
 This, of course, is the only case that can produce filtered deformations of {\em elliptic} algebras, and is also (see Example \ref{eg:weird_nodal} above) the only case in which we can hope to obtain {\em all} filtered deformations using such surfaces.
-(In addition, the argument that the moduli stack is proper breaks down in those cases, though the claim appears to still be valid; if so, one can obtain algebras in degenerate cases by taking limits.)
-Note that $\theta^{-1}$ induces an autoequivalence of $\coh(Q)$ of the form $\Psi$ considered above, with associated line bundle of degree $Q^2$.
+In addition, the argument that the moduli stack is proper breaks down when $Q$ is singular, though the claim appears to still be valid; if so, one can obtain algebras in degenerate cases by taking limits.)
+Recall that $\theta^{-1}$ induces an autoequivalence of $\coh(Q)$ of the form $\Psi$ considered above, with associated line bundle of degree $Q^2$.

+By Corollary \ref{cor:fildef_is_rigid_unobstructed}, we expect there to be a relation between filtered deformations on elliptic algebras and homogeneous endomorphism rings of sheaves on del Pezzo surfaces with no higher endomorphisms, and this is indeed the case.